fll-pigeons/gamechangers/docs/radiusTurnsTutorial.md

 Therefore, given the radius as a parameter, the function calculates the 'turning rate' and the distance the robot needs to travel (i.e. 'arc length' on the imaginary circle) to get the robot around a wall or object.
-All you do is get the robot to the point of turning, give the distance to the object you want to avoid, and it travels in a half circle using the distance given as the radius of an circle.
+All you do is get the robot to the point of turning, give the distance to the object you want to avoid, and it travels in a half circle using the distance given as the radius.

 ## Solution:
 ![image](circleArcMath.jpg)